Stop paying your jQuery tax

 … interesting read, old subject in general, VERY misleading title.
 The problem described is very jQuery agnostic.

-Cody_Allen about 12 years ago
+Cody_Allen almost 13 years ago

 Cody_Allen